T of C

 Version with guqin and erhu two-string fiddle

-This 1962 recording, a copy of which is linked from this page of the blog of Stephen Jones, features Zha Fuxi playing guqin and 將風之 Jiang Fengzhi (1908–86) playing erhu.
+This 1962 recording, a copy of which is linked here, seems generally to follow the version from 1802.
+It features Zha Fuxi playing guqin and 將風之 Jiang Fengzhi (1908–86) playing erhu.
+There is also commentary about this melody on this page of the blog of Stephen Jones.
 Interestingly, after the opening the erhu plays the melody largely as written in the guqin tablature while the guqin plays only selected notes.
 The result is very evocative.
 (Note that guqin tablature only indicates what the guqin does; if another instrument plays along how it is done would be up to the performer.
-Almost always nowadays the accompanying instrument simply follows what the guqin plays.
-The result here is, to my taste, much more interesting.)

 Music of Oulu Wang Ji